ericpalafox96/cse15l-lab-reports/lab_report3.md

 ericpalafox@Erics-iMac 911report %
 ```

 Example 2: `-L` - This command is checking all files that do not match the pattern given within the file itself.
-This would certainly be useful when needing to find text that does not contain a specific keyword.
+This would certainly be useful when needing to find text that does not match this pattern.

-- In this example we are looking for any files which do not contain `police` within the file itself.
+- In this example we are looking for any files in the current working directory which do not contain `police` within the file itself, we are given an output of the names of the files which do not match this pattern.
 ```
 ericpalafox@Erics-iMac 911report % grep -L "police" *
 chapter-1.txt